 Why do we need NNPRFTC accreditation?

-- If federal funding becomes available for NP postgraduate programs, accreditation by a nationally recognized organization is highly likely to be one component of eligibility for such funding.
+- If federal funding becomes available for postgraduate programs, accreditation by a nationally recognized organization is highly likely to be one component of eligibility for such funding.

 What do we accredit?